Main Content

 Open the Pivot Table task in the Live Editor.
 Expand the Filter rows section, and click the triangle icon in the header of the Smoker variable.
 Apply a filter to focus only on rows in the input table that correspond to nonsmoking patients.
 The resulting table is filtered from 100 to 66 rows.

 By default, the Pivot Table task fills the data values of the pivoted table with the number of members in each group.
 Instead, fill the pivoted table with the average age of each group.
-Select the Age variable and the Mean computation method in the Values field.
+Select the Age variable and the Mean computation method in the Values panel.

 The resulting pivoted table contains the average age of nonsmoking patients reporting each health status for each hospital location.
 To include the average age for each health status regardless of the location, select Include totals for columns in the Select optional pivot parameters section.